 The JHU BioREU is a Research Experiences for Undergraduates Site funded by the National Science Foundation.
 The 10-week summer program is designed to provide an intensive, mentored research experience for undergraduates, especially those attending institutions with limited research opportunities.
-The focus of the REU program is visualization of macromolecules in biological research.

 Faculty mentors are drawn from the CMDB program faculty.